Photo by Michael Fousert on Unsplash

 This “new battery example” is thought to be essential to accomplish this aim, despite predictions that the electrification of the whole global vehicle fleet might decrease greenhouse gas emissions by 16 percent.

-“If we’re going to progress towards a clean-energy future, electric vehicles, which today account for literally only 1% of the vehicles on the road, cannot stay a luxury item”, according to Xin Li, associate professor of materials science at Harvard and science advisor to Adden Energy.
-“The US won’t have a used vehicle industry if EV batteries will only last from three to five years” he predicted.
+“If we’re going to progress towards a clean-energy future, electric vehicles, which today account for literally only 1% of the vehicles on the road, cannot stay a luxury item,” according to Xin Li, associate professor of materials science at Harvard and science advisor to Adden Energy.
+“The US won’t have a used vehicle industry if EV batteries only last for three to five years,” he predicted.